Disney Store UK Now Charges A Return Fee: How It Works

 Is This a Big Deal?

 That depends entirely on how often you return things.
 If you occasionally order from Disney Store and tend to keep what arrives, the £2.50 fee will probably never affect you.
-If you regularly order multiple sizes or treat online shopping as a try-before-you-commit exercise, it could add up.
-Worth adding: the fee is per order, not per item.
+If you regularly order multiple sizes - particularly for clothing and costumes where sizing can be hard to judge without trying it first - it could add up.
+Keep in mind that the fee is per order, not per item.

 For anyone within reach of a physical Disney Store, the policy change is a fairly minor inconvenience - just return in store and sidestep the whole thing.
 For everyone else, it's a prompt to be a bit more deliberate at the basket stage.